 Notes of bitter almonds, vanilla, cinnamon, and cloves

 To ease your mind: to overdose on tonka beans, you will have to eat at least 30 whole beans (about 1g of coumarin).
-In this blend, which makes 50g of spice mix, you will find only 1-2 grams of whole tonka beans.
+In this blend, which makes 50g of spice mix, you will find one or two beans.

 The second reason I left tonka beans at the end of the list, is because they are a legume, and legumes contain lectins.
 However, the quantity of this spice will be so small in a blend that I don’t think the lectins would have any ill effect.
 We encounter the same situation in paprika and cayenne pepper.
 Both are dried and ground with the skins on, but they are still approved on a plant paradox diet.